pcrockett/FluentBitmap/README.md

 FluentBitmap
 ============

-A simple, dumbed-down wrapper for System.Drawing.Bitmap.
+A simple, dumbed-down wrapper for `System.Drawing.Bitmap`.

 `System.Drawing.Bitmap` provides a clunky API.
 Using .NET's Bitmap class, you may write something similar to the following: